-Write a paragraph about someone you know who is a very good or a very bad driver.
+Write about someone you know who is a very good or a very bad driver.
 Discuss his/her driving habits.
+Write a paragraph using the vocabulary from the unit.
+Include the simple past and the past continuous in your sentences.